prachi-savner/demo-re/README.md

-# demo-re
+# code diaries
-this is demo repo
+this is an activity